Health Care Reform to Thrive

 There are eight categories of training that a primary care physicians undergoes to become a Medical Home.
 These eight categories represent the core changes that are occurring to the health care delivery system as a result of the move away from fee-for-service based care to a patient-oriented, outcome-based delivery system.
 Eye care providers are not required to have the same level of training, but must have a general understanding of these categories to be able to be involved.

-Resource materials covering each of the categories below are available to participants in the Getting Connected program.
+Resource materials covering each of the categories below are available to OD Excellence members.

 Categories of training to become a care provider in a Medical Home: